 The application must contain:

-- Executive Summary of their PhD thesis of approximately 1,000 words highlighting the relevance of the work to the Energy Sector and the RSC's commitment to tackling global challenges, and an electronic copy of their PhD thesis.
+- Executive Summary of their PhD thesis of approximately 1,000 words highlighting the relevance of the work to the Energy Sector and the RSC's commitment to tackling global challenges.
 The Executive Summary should make clear how their thesis contributes to a genuine need of the Energy Sector and explain the environmental, economic and social benefits of the work.

 - Candidates should note that the content of their Executive Summary is not the abstract of the thesis and will be the primary source of the judges’ consideration.

 - A letter from their main PhD supervisor recommending the candidate for consideration for this prize and confirming that the candidate meets the criteria for eligibility for the competition.

 ||Dr Anqi Wang

 Functional Polymers of Intrinsic Microporosity for Battery Energy Storage

 ||Dr Michael Sachs

 Transient spectroscopic studies of disordered semiconductors for solar-driven fuel cells

 ||Dr Harriotte Jessica Pereira